-No matter what they call themselves, though, all these people have one thing in common: they’re part of the massive wave of people currently flooding into Colorado to enjoy the benefits of legal recreational and medicinal marijuana.
+They are called many names: Ganjapreneurs.
+Cannabis Cowboys.
+Marijuana Refugees.
+No matter what they call themselves, they have one thing in common.
+They are part of a massive wave of people currently flooding into Colorado to enjoy the benefits of legal marijuana.

-In fact, so many people have been moving to Colorful Colorado lately that it’s become one of the fastest-growing states in the country—number three to be precise, coming in right behind North Dakota (who would’ve guessed?!) and Texas.
+In fact, so many people have been moving to Colorful Colorado lately that it is one of the fastest-growing states in the country.
+Number three to be precise, coming in right behind North Dakota and Texas.

 A new report published on The Denver City Page reported that more than 200,000 people moved to the state between 2013 and 2014.

-That’s an especially important time period for Colorado, since those are the months immediately following the state’s 2012 decision to legalize recreational pot and its January 1, 2014 implementation of the new law.
+That is an important time for Colorado since those are the months following the state’s 2012 decision to legalize recreational pot and its January 1, 2014, implementation of the new law.

-Since the beginning of 2014, dispensaries around the state have been selling insane amounts of weed to an ever growing number of happy stoners and potheads.
-According to official stats, each new month sells more pot than the previous month.
+Since the beginning of 2014, dispensaries around the state have been selling insane amounts of weed.
+Each new month sells more pot than the previous month.

-This past August, Colorado set a new record for the amount of money generated from recreational sales, as dispensaries raked in more $100 million.
+This past August, Colorado set a new record for the amount of money generated from recreational sales.
+Dispensaries raked in more $100 million.

 Moving to Colorado in search of good weed is definitely not a new idea.
-It’s become such a huge trend, in fact, that since the state began selling recreational pot back in 2014, entire industries have sprung up around helping people move into the state.
+It’s become such a huge trend.
+In fact, since the state began selling recreational pot back in 2014, entire industries have sprung up around helping people move into the state.

-If Colorado’s explosive population growth is any indication, legalizing pot for recreational use is a successful and hugely popular idea.
-With thousands and thousands of people moving into the state all the time, John Denver’s vision of a Rocky Mountain high is becoming a reality for tons of new Coloradans.
+If Colorado’s population growth is any indication, legalizing pot for recreational use is a successful move.
+With thousands of people moving into the state, John Denver’s vision of a Rocky Mountain high is becoming a reality.